-But one of the essential ingredients to nail that perfect tone comes in the form of pickups that you use.
+One of the essential ingredients to nail that perfect tone comes in the form of pickups that you use.
 Yes, it’s always three single-coil models, but it greatly depends which ones you use.

-Fender Pure Vintage ’65 Strat Pickups
+Best Strat Pickups for Blues 1: Fender Pure Vintage ’65

 One of the “safest” choices you can make is a set of Vintage ’65 pickups.
 If you are after that staple, classic, signature, golden-era Fender Strat sound, these bad boys should be among your top picks.